open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   developer might want this to be converted to a dimension for HTTP server metrics (e.g. the request/second from bots vs. real users).

-The SDK MUST provide the means to register Views with a [MeterProvider Pipeline](#pipeline).
+The SDK MUST provide the means to register Views with a `MeterProvider`.
 Here are the inputs:

 * The Instrument selection criteria (required), which covers:
   * The `name` of the Instrument(s), with wildcard support (required).